Applications of an elementary resolution of singularities algorithm to exponential sums and congruences modulo p^n

 In this paper, a real oscillatory integral denotes an expression

-Here $\phi(x)$ is a cutoff function defined on an appropriately small neighborhood of the origin.
+Here $\phi(x)$ is a cutoff function defined on an appropriately small bounded open set containing the origin.
 Using resolution of singularities it can be shown that if $\nabla f(0) = 0$ (the nontrivial case), then $I(\lambda)$ has an asymptotic expression as $\lambda \rightarrow \infty$ of the form

 Here $m$ is a nonnegative integer and $\delta >0$, both independent of $\phi$, and given any sufficiently small neighborhood $U$ of the origin $c_{\phi}$ is nonzero for at least one $\phi$ supported in $U$.